ryanrudolfoba/SteamDeckPostInstallScript/README.md

 2. Configures unbranded boot (optional, disabled by default)
 3. Disables hibernate and disables password prompt from wakeup when plugged in or when running in battery
 4. Imports and sets active the SteamDeck power profile.
 If you dont want this power profile you can go back to the Default Balanced Profile
-5. Sets the computername to steamdeck512g (you can change this to whatever you want)
+5. Sets the computername to steamdeck512g (you can change this to a different computername that you prefer)
-6. Sets the pagefile to 4GB (you can change this to whatever you want)
+6. Sets the pagefile to 4GB (4GB (4096) seems fine, you can change this to 8GB (8192) or 16GB (16384) but based on my testing 4GB is OK)
 7. Sets time zone to Eastern Time Zone
 8. Disables XBOX gamebar DVR to prevent pop-up warning when using SWICD
 9. Automatically configures HIDHIDE to disable / hide the Neptune controller from Steam.